saiKelkar/Data-Analytics/07 - PROCESS Data from Dirty to Clean.md

 CONCAT() -- adding strings together to create new text strings that can be used as unique keys COALESCE() -- can be used to return non-null values in a list

+Verify and Report on Cleaning Results:
+Changelog -- a file containing a chronologically ordered list of modifications made to a project.

+Verification of cleaning:
+- no nulls are present
+- focus on big picture (do the numbers make sense) consider the business problem consider the goal of the project consider the data (where it came from, and cleaning processes)